-The Committee performs the duties and functions assigned to it by the RPT Procedures, in accordance with the provisions laid down by the Consob Regulation on related parties, the Bank of Italy regulations and Article 136 of the Consolidated Law on Banking.
+The Committee performs the duties and functions assigned to it by the RPT Procedures, in accordance with the provisions of the Consob Regulation on Related Parties, the Bank of Italy regulations and Article 136 of the Consolidated Law on Banking.

-The Committee issues its prior opinion to the Board of Directors on the transactions that fall within the scope of the above Procedures, in the cases and in the manner provided for therein, in order to assess:
+The Committee issues its prior opinions to the Board of Directors on the transactions that fall within the scope of the above Procedures, in the cases and in the manner provided for therein, in order to assess:

-- the Company's interests in carrying out the transaction - the economic interest and material correctness of the related terms and conditions.
+- the Company's interests in carrying out the transaction; - the economic interest and material correctness of the related terms and conditions.

-In discharging its duties, it complies with the guidelines issued by the competent Supervisory Authorities.
+In discharging its duties, the Committee complies with the guidelines issued by the competent Supervisory Authorities.